Back to all guides

 Top-hinged flip Attach only the top edge so the whole postcard lifts and still holds inserts.
 Keep the side slot on the outer page edge, not toward the spine.
 The hinge should never cover the slot.

 Tucked loose Place the stuffed postcard inside a larger pocket instead of attaching it permanently.
-Use this when the postcard is an object you may want to move or remove.
+Choose this loose version when the postcard may need to move or leave the page.

 Clip temporarily Use a clip only for short-term positioning or planning.
 A metal clip can dent, rust, or mark important paper over time.